Learning-line-bundle-cohomology/Database/README.md

-bundle|Specification of the bundle *D_L=(a';b',c',d')* as explained above time|Computation time of the  bundle cohomology splits|The number of components the curve splits into h0|The dimension of the zeroth homology group of the bundle on the curve h1|The dimension of the first homology group of the bundle on the curve SplitIntersections|Intersections of the line bundle with the split components of the curve rho|Integer lower bound on the dimension of h0 computed using Brill-Noether theory generic|Indicates whether the homology is generic, i.e. whether h0 and h1 have their minimal values (indicated by a 1) or not (indicated by a 0) local-sections-A|The values of *[h0,h1]* for each split component of the curve.
+bundle|Specification of the bundle *D_L=(a';b',c',d')* as explained above time|Computation time of the  bundle cohomology splits|The number of components the curve splits into h0|The dimension of the zeroth cohomology group of the bundle on the curve h1|The dimension of the first cohomology group of the bundle on the curve SplitIntersections|Intersections of the line bundle with the split components of the curve rho|Integer lower bound on the dimension of h0 computed using Brill-Noether theory generic|Indicates whether the cohomology is generic, i.e. whether h0 and h1 have their minimal values (indicated by a 1) or not (indicated by a 0) local-sections-A|The values of *[h0,h1]* for each split component of the curve.
 'NA' means we have not computed the value individually

 # Citation